 The Pico is a small single handed, tough plastic, fun boat ideal for learning to sail, providing you are reasonably agile and don’t mind get wet.
 It can also be sailed by two people by adding the optional jib, don’t expect to set any records in this mode though.

 Great little single handed race boat ideal for children or very small adults, has all the same controls as a Laser but it wont chuck you in as quickly or as often when you get it wrong, also a tough plastic boat that can with stand a few bumps.
 The perfect boat to begin your racing career in.
+The wonderful Topper is a great boat which can be bought cheaply its very easy to look after with cheap replacement parts.

 (All of our Lasers are rigged with a 4.7 rig, other rigs are available if you swap the rig over please return it to 4.7 configuration)